ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Manual snapshots that aren't deleted in the portal manually, are automatically deleted when you reach space limitations.
 The oldest snapshot is deleted first.
 {: note}

-## Restoring storage volume to a specific point-in-time by using a snapshot in the UI
+## Restoring storage volume to a specific point in time by using a snapshot in the UI
 {: #restorefromsnapshotUI}
 {: ui}

-You might need to take your storage volume back to a specific point-in-time because of user-error or data corruption.
+You might need to take your storage volume back to a specific point in time because of user-error or data corruption.

 1. Unmount and detach your storage volume from the host.